 - You have tried a couple of beta apps and you liked them but they were buggy or didn't have necessary functionality.
 You may want to try them once again if developers will something.

-- You have a lot of beta apps on your phone and you just want to have a clear summary of all changes at one place.
+- You have a lot of beta apps on your phone and you just want to have a clear summary of all changes in one place.

 How does it work?

-TestingCatalog contains information about more then 500 beta apps and more than 200 beta testing communities.
+TestingCatalog contains information about more than 500 beta apps and more than 200 beta testing communities.

 For each app, I am capturing What's New section on google play.